jchengjr77/speedtracker/README.md

 # speedtracker
 Collect basic analytics on your network performance over time.

-This is an extremely simple CLI tool to run in the background.
+This is a simple CLI tool to run in the background.

 ## Requires